 - And more…

-The most important aspect you need to remember when booking your next training is that we focus on the most important aspect of grant writing: the point of view of the reviewers.
+The aspect which leads the ERC Training Workshop in its entirety, which is also the most important aspect of grant writing, is the point of view of the reviewers.
 We know how they work, how they think, and what they are looking for.
 Because of this, we know exactly what you should avoid and, better yet – what you should focus on.
 During the workshop we uncover all of these incredibly important points with you.